HEnquist/pycamilladsp-plot/README.md

 Note that on some systems the command is `pip3` instead of `pip`.

 ## Requirements
 This library requires Python 3.6 or newer.
 For plotting configurations with the commandline tool `plotcamillaconf`, it also requires `numpy` and `matplotlib`.
-These are not required for using only with the web interface.
+These are not required for using only with the web interface, but if `numpy` is available it will be used to speed up evaluation of FIR filters.

 These are the names of the packages needed:
 | Distribution    | python    | jsonschema         | numpy (optional) | matplotlib (optional) |